ifti5465/Weekend-Project-2/README.md

 After experimentation, since jokes are hardcoded and limited trying the same or even different categories could result with the same joke.

+HOW TO USE:

+Clone this git repository.
+Navigate to the project directory.
+Install the dependencies "npm install"
+Then "npm run dev"
+And open in your browser.